hafrans/SeatLocker/README.md

 ## FAQ
    1. Another script which functions like this but reserving speed is faster.
 I want to make it to reserve seat more quickly, what should I do?
    > This script uses a time.sleep to control reserving speed. **on line 137 in seatLocker.py**, You will find a time.sleep(3).
 It means after doing instructions above, it will sleep 3 seconds.
-Just change it. like 'time.sleep(1)' it allows float number like 0.5, but I do not recomment you to do that because if the script does poll very fast the server will deny script's access for safety.
+Just change it. like 'time.sleep(1)' it allows float number like 0.5, but I do not recommend you to do that because if the script does poll very fast the server will deny script's access for safety.

+## Logs

+#### Automatic Reserving Script
+ * 1.0.0 the script is finished.

+#### SeatUtilty
+ * 1.0.0 SeatUtilty is finished.

 **Attentions**: